manojbalaram/powerbi_pwc/README.md

 # powerbi_pwc
 power bi tasks for pwc

-theses are the tasks i made using powerbi for pwc in forage job simulation
+these are the tasks ive created for pwc in forage job simulation using power bi